 We go into 80 mile beach and Julie has a wade.
 We trek on.

-and the slab of rock which gave the place its name. we have a look at the old
+and the slab of rock which gave the place its name. we have a look at

-our own which happens a lot with us.
+on our own which happens a lot with us.
 The serenity is broken by a 4WD

 with flashing beacons that does a lap at Grand Prix speed and then

 leaves.
 I see him parked on the road and a low loader with one of the

 We head towards Port Hedland.

-do but the Pilbara is different again.
-The space shuttle would be too close,
+still do but the Pilbara is different again.
+The space shuttle would be

 If the Kimberly is the land that time forgot the Pilbara has just been

-wait for the Post Office to open.
-It is fortunate that they are right
+to wait for the Post Office to open.
+It is fortunate that they are

 We leave on the tour.

-The tour is good but would have been better had we been able to get off and
+well.
+The tour is good but would have been better had we been able to

-and processing plants.
+capacity and processing plants.
 The whole plant including bringing the

-trains from 400K away can all be run by remote control by 4 people if they had to.
+trains from 400K away can all be run by remote control by 4 people if

-the aboriginal strike for better pay on the stations.
+statues of the aboriginal strike for better pay on the stations.
 They

 won but lost their jobs because the stations used motorbikes and